react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

 - `search`
 - `topRated`

-Only supported with `native` implementation on iOS.
+Only supported on iOS with `native` implementation.

 The [`tabBarIcon`](#tabbaricon) and [`tabBarLabel`](#tabbarlabel) options will override the icon and label from the system item.
 If you want to keep the system behavior on iOS, but need to provide icon and label for other platforms, use `Platform.OS` or `Platform.select` to conditionally set `undefined` for `tabBarIcon` and `tabBarLabel` on iOS.